owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 the effectful action that extracts still frames from video files on disk.

-The decision of still frame mode and and source is made by the flattening algorithm based on the parallel in which each gap occurs in, and what video clips are present before or after.
+The decision of still frame mode and source is made by the flattening algorithm based on the parallel in which each gap occur, and what video clips are present before or after.
 It favours using clips occuring after the gap.
 It only uses frames from clips before the gap in case there are no clips following it.
 To test this behaviour, I've defined three properties.

 ### Property: Single Initial Video Clip